Pulmonary and sleep medicine procedures volume

 What this means - More families are choosing our center for their child's care.
 Families recognize that complex testing is best performed in a pediatric hospital.

-About the data - These data reflect the number of procedures performed by our specialists from 2009-2012.
+About the data - These data reflect the number of procedures performed by our specialists from 2010 through 2013.

 Related dimensions of care: